realies/soulseek-docker/README.md

-pgid          optional, only works if puid is set, chown app folders to the specified group id puid          optional, only works if pgid is set, chown app folders to the specified user id, run the app with the specified user id umask         optional, controls how file permissions are set for newly created files, defaults to 0000 vncpwd        optional, protect xtigervnc with one ore more passwords serparated by semicolons.
-If not set, no password will be required by client. timeZone      optional, set the local timeZone, for example:
+pgid          optional, only works if puid is set, chown app folders to the specified group id puid          optional, only works if pgid is set, chown app folders to the specified user id, run the app with the specified user id umask         optional, controls how file permissions are set for newly created files, defaults to 0000 vncpwd        optional, protect tigervnc with a password, none will be required if this is not set timeZone      optional, set the local timeZone, for example:
                   Europe/Paris
                   Asia/Macao